 The Protected Disclosures Act 2000 encourages employees to disclose and report information about serious wrongdoing in the workplace.
 This Act provides protection for employees who make such a disclosure from criminal and legal retribution and outlines the internal procedure to be followed when investigating the matter.

-Who can you speak to if you h have a concern?
-Date: Signed by member of kaimahi:
+Who can you speak to if you l nave a concern?
+Date: Signed by the kaimahi: